CX-Box/cxbox-doc/docs/widget/fields/field/dateTimeWithSeconds/dateTimeWithSeconds.md

 `Filtering` allows you to search data based on criteria.

-Search uses(Data format is YYYY-MM-DD HH:MM):
+Search uses (data format is YYYY-MM-DD HH:MM):

 * `greaterOrEqualThan`(>=) and `lessOrEqualThan`(<=) operators.
 When the date is first set in the filter field, the time values will either be 00:00:00 or 23:59:59, depending on the date field.
 * `equals` (=) operator.Search is carried out between 00:00:00 and 23:59:59.